Real-Time Monitoring & Telemetry Platforms

 High Accuracy ± 0.005° C

-Completely turnkey - buoy, telemetry, cloud server & software
+Completely turnkey - buoy, sensors, telemetry, cloud server & software

 Users need only to deploy the buoy and view and manage data with provided software.
 The cloud data service is included free for three years.
 Cellular or Iridium telemetry service can also be provided by Soundnine providing a total single-source solution.